 Polenta is basically coarsely ground cornmeal.
 Just like cornmeal, polenta can be made from either yellow or white corn but the key difference is that the corn kernels aren’t ground nearly as fine as regular cornmeal.

-This coarse ground cornmeal has great texture and because of that it is often used as the dusting flour for pizza.
+Polenta has great texture and because of that it is often used as the dusting flour for pizza.
 I love the nice contrast it adds to the bottom of my homemade sourdough bread or sourdough pizzas.

 Polenta is most popularly used to make creamy polenta porridge.
 I love to enjoy it plain mixed with dried thyme and topped with butter or served with sauteed greens and mushrooms.
 Again because of its texture, it doesn’t break down as much as regular fine cornmeal would when boiled, so it makes an excellent and satisfying side dish for roast chicken or fish.